sigmacomputing/sigmaquickstarts/site/sigmaguides/src/embedding_6_actions_events/embedding_6_actions_events.md

 **Create Sigma content to embed:**<br>
 We will use the Sigma sample database to create a Workbook Page that has one control and one table as shown below.

-Create a new `Workbook`, add the `D_STORE` table from the Sigma Sample Database / Examples / Plugs Electronics schema.
+Create a new `Workbook`, add the `D_STORE` table from the Sigma Sample Database / Retail / Plugs Electronics schema.

 Set the filter control to target the table: